FuseByExample/external-mq-fabric-client/README.md

 -------------------------------------------------------------

 Start a fabric-based network of fault-tolerant (master/slave) brokers.
-For instructions on how to configure and deploy such a network, see the blog post [here](http://fusebyexample.blogspot.com/2012/06/using-fuse-management-console-and-fuse.html).
+For instructions on how to configure and deploy such a network, see the [fabric-ha-setup.md](https://github.com/FuseByExample/external-mq-fabric-client/blob/master/fabric-ha-setup.md).
-Summary instructions are also included below.

 This configuration features two broker groups networked together, named "mq-east" and "mq-west", each of which is comprised of a master/slave pair (four brokers total).
 Consumers will connect to the active broker in the "mq-west"